UTMIST/.github/profile/README.md

 # University of Toronto Machine Intelligence Student Team (UTMIST)

-Welcome to UTMIST, Canada's largest student-lead organization for Artificial Intelligence and Machine Learning.
+Welcome to UTMIST, North America's largest student-lead organization for Artificial Intelligence and Machine Learning.

 ## 🌟 About Us